fkemser/CUPSwrapper/README.md

 Distributed under the GNU General Public License v3.0 (or later).
 See [`LICENSE`][license-url] for more information.

+> :warning: The license above does not apply to the files and folders within the library `/lib` directory.
+Please have a look at the `LICENSE` file located in the root directory of each library to get more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>